JvanKatwijk/qt-dab/README.md

 Installation on Windows
 --------------------------------------------------------------------

-Development of Qt-DAB and related software is on Linux, the cross compilation facilities of MINGW64 make it possible to cross compile the software for windows.

 For windows  **installers** can be found in the releases section, https://github.com/JvanKatwijk/qt-dab/releases.
 The installer will install the executable as well as required libraries.

 The installer will also call the official installer for the dll implementing